Viator does the regular bus trip in San Francisco to show you stops from Fisherman's Wharf, Barbary Coast, Union Square, Coit Tower, Aquatic Park.

 Rent a car and drive to Napa/Sonoma and go visit our wineries. almost 10 years ago

 buy the 50 walk in SF cards http://www.amazon.co.uk/San-Francisco-Adventures-Foot-Walks/dp/081184563X/ and explore the cards that sound interesting. you could easily do half (or more) in 3 days. almost 10 years ago

 - if you are looking for a nice place for breakfast away from the hotel try Mama's on Washington Square:

 http://www.mamas-sf.com/ It was brilliant.
 It was recommended to me by another member on here and it didn't disappoint.
 There is a line to get in even on weekdays.
 I had the chocolate cinnamon french toast, delish

 - Go and see the painted ladies ( the houses from the 80's sitcom full house) they're on just about every post card

 - Catch a cable car after dinner to Ghiradelli Square and have some of their amazing desserts.
 The strawberry malt shake is probably the best I've ever had.

 - Go and see Yosemite NP we even saw a bear!

-- Go shopping a Macy's if you are an international traveller you can get a 10 percent discount card from their service desk on either level 6 or 7... over 9 years ago
+- Go shopping a Macy's if you are an international traveller you can get a 10 percent discount card from their service desk on either level 6 or 7... almost 10 years ago

 Hire bikes and cycle over the Golden Gate Bridge to Sausalito.
 There is a hamburger joint in the main drag that is only about 3ms wide and has the BEST hamburgers.
 There is usually a queue but there is a pub next door that you can order a beer from, sit there and they will bring your hamburger to you.
 After a stroll around Sausalito take the ferry back.